 - a bank,

 - a wholly-owned subsidiary of a bank or of a building society,

 - a person authorised in a jurisdiction outside the United Kingdom to receive deposits or other repayable funds from the public and to grant credits for its own account,

 - a person who is authorised in a jurisdiction outside the United Kingdom to carry on a business which consists of effecting or carrying out contracts of insurance or substantially similar business.

 It does not include an insurance special purpose vehicle (see CFM44030).

-If there is any doubt about whether a person is a financial institution for this purpose, please enquire in writing to the Guidance and Technical Team, HMRC Birmingham Stamp Taxes, Floor 9, City Centre House, 30 Union Street, Birmingham B2 4AR (DX 15001 Birmingham 1).
+If there is any doubt about whether a person is a financial institution for this purpose, please enquire in writing to the Technical Team, HMRC Stamp Taxes.
+The address can be found here.